lucascviveiros/FlutterRobotAR/README.md

 # FlutterRobotAR

 ARChildrensLogic is an augmented educational application based on Flutter/Unity framework for Android/iOS devices.
-   - Under the scope of NORTE-06-3559-FSE-000188  project.
+   - Under the scope of NORTE-06-3559-FSE-000188 OleaChain projects.

 # Description
-Walking augmented reality (AR) animated-robot for elementary school logic learning
+Walking in augmented reality (AR) with movimentation of an animated-robot for elementary school logic's learning.

-- Image targets scene by using Vuforia SDK
+- PlaneRecognition scene by using ARFoundation: horizontal planes and ground detectio
-- PlaneRecognition scene by using ARFoundation: horizontal planes and ground detection
+- Spatial anchor add by hit on touchscreen devices.
-- Spatial anchor add by hit on touchscreen devices
+- Include image targets for devices without plane recognition feature (using Vuforia SDK).

 # Dependencies